zakinadhif/minimalphone/docs/app.md

 If you're set, press the apply button.
 Any changes to the allow list later require a delay until it's applied.

+## Uninstalling Minimal Phone

+If you wish to uninstall Minimal Phone after it has been activated, you need to wait for 2 hours.

 > *This app serves as a blank slate for future Productive-Social Phone concept I have in mind, but let's leave that for later.*
 > *This app aims to avoid being to rigid and hard to configure like Plucky, so it's more easily usable.*